jkunimune/nibasa/description.md

 ## Sentence-level markings

-Tense and aspect are usually either indicated with specific phrases like “pos den na” (“tomorrow”), or left unspecified.
+Tense is indicated with specific phrases like “pos den pe" (“tomorrow”), or left unspecified.
-The most common tense and aspect statements can be expressed with simple adverbs/auxiliaries.
-The most common ones are:
-- lio (past tense)
-- zai (present tense)
+Commonly used phrases include:
+- goku pe = in the past
+- henzai pe = currently
+- futuro pe = in the future
-- te (progressive aspect)
+- ta (progressive aspect)
-- fa (perfective aspect)
+- = already
 - ada (habitual aspect)

-Mood and polarity are marked with particles immediately before the predicate.
+Mood is marked with particles immediately before the predicate.
-The most common particles particles are:
+The most common mood particles are:
+- nai (negative)
 - ke (interrogative)
 - latif (polite imperative)
-- neses (impolite imperative)
+- yau (impolite imperative)
-- ya (positive)
-- no (negative)
 All of these particles may also be placed before the predicate with no difference in meaning except “ke”, which would be interpreted as a direct object.

 There is no subjunctive or hypothetical mood in Pudul.
-Conditional sentences are apparent from the inclusion of a conditional clause that ends with “gar na”.
+Conditional sentences are apparent from the inclusion of a conditional clause that ends with “nun gar pe.
-For example, “tu ga bina gar na jen ga lai” (“if you build it, they will come”).
+For example, “tu ga bina nun gar pe jen ga lai” (“if you build it, they will come”).

 Voice is not marked in Pudul.
 A passive voice can be approximated by reversing the usual order of the “ga” phrase and “ro” phrase.